Bhimgouda/test/002-Value Types/README.md

 ## Tasks

 1. Create a persistent state variable of type **Bool** called **justABoolean** and initialize it to **true**
+   a.
+Just for fun
+   b.
+Just for bun
 2. Create a persistent state variable of type **String** called **justAString** and initialize it to **"I am a string"**

 3. Create a persistent state variable of type **I64** called **bit64Integer** and initialize it to **-20**